SidneyJunior01234/DCA0209---ALGORITMOS-E-ESTRUTURAS-DE-DADOS-II---T01/Air traffic Brazil analysis/README.md

 ## **Descrição:**
 O projeto tem como objetivo a análise do tráfego aério brasileiro e seus aeroportos, onde os relacionados à análise de redes devem ser aplicados.
+Onde as análises a serem aplicadas estão listadas a seguir.

 ## **Estudo sobre assortatividade:**